 Crisis/Emergency Services.
 The SCC crisis/emergency services are available to currently registered University of Manitoba students only who are in desperate need of counselling support and cannot manage their current life situation.
 Students in such a situation are encouraged to come to the Student Counselling Centre, in-person, during our regular working hours.
 Students seeking crisis/emergency support via telephone are encouraged to call one of the crisis support services listed in the table below.

-The Student Counselling and Career Centre does not offer any counselling or crisis support services by telephone.
+The Student Counselling Centre does not offer any counselling or crisis support services by telephone.

 University of Manitoba STATIS program.
-STATIS (Student Threat Assessment Triage Intervention Support) is a program intended to create a safer campus environment.
+STATIS (Student/Staff Threat Assessment Triage Intervention Support) is a program intended to create a safer campus environment.
 STATIS provides the university community with an opportunity to report worrisome or threatening student behaviours that could pose a risk to the safety of any members of the campus community.
-If you want to report a concern or seek consultation about a troubling situation involving a student’s conduct, you can access the STATIS team by contacting any of the following offices:
+If you want to report a concern or seek consultation about a troubling situation involving a student’s conduct, you can access the STATIS team and learn more here.

 Community Members.
 Individuals not affiliated with the University of Manitoba (e.g., parents) who are concerned about the well-being of a University of Manitoba student are encouraged to contact us via telephone at 204-474-8592.
 Our staff can provide one-time support, information and referral information to assist you with your interactions with the student.
 We also encourage community members to use the services listed in the table below.